 4mm Base Offsets (x2) - 4mm is a little too close for another drill hole so use this offset pedestal instead.

-Guide Heel Pads (x2) - Removable rubber pads on metal plates that screw onto to the heel pieces for extra boot support.
+Guide Heel Pads (x2) - Removable rubber pads on metal plates that screw onto the heel pieces for extra boot support.

 Guide Heel Pins (x4) - Replacement heel pins for the Guide binding; Plum recommends replacing all 4 at the same time.